yankit-chauhan/NAGP-mutual-fund-bot/README.md

 ## Project Structure

+.
+├── data/
-.├── data/│   ├── fund&categorysample.json  # Master data for fund categories and details│   └── transactionhistorysample.json # Stores user transactions (used for PV, TH, and investment recording)├── index.js                     # Main application file (Express server and webhook logic)├── package.json                 # Project dependencies and scripts├── package-lock.json            # Exact versions of dependencies└── README.md                    # This file
+│   ├── fund&categorysample.json  # Master data for fund categories and details
+│   └── transactionhistorysample.json # Stores user transactions (used for PV, TH, and investment recording) ├── index.js                     # Main application file (Express server and webhook logic) ├── package.json                 # Project dependencies and scripts
+├── package-lock.json            # Exact versions of dependencies
+└── README.md                    # This file

 ## Setup and Installation

 1.  **Clone the repository (if applicable) or download the code.**